jinsung-kim/jinsung-kim.github.io/_posts/2023-06-13-Industrial-Society-and-Its-Future.md

 ![The Unabomber](https://static01.nyt.com/images/2023/06/11/obituaries/00Kaczynski/00Kaczynski-superJumbo.jpg)

-With the recent passing of Theodore Kaczynski (also known as the Unabomber) recently, I wanted to reflect upon his infamous manifesto titled _Industrial Society and Its Future_.
+With the recent passing of Theodore Kaczynski (also known as the Unabomber), I wanted to reflect upon his infamous manifesto titled _Industrial Society and Its Future_.
 This is not a book review, for I do not believe that this would be right given its context.
 I want to preface by saying that I do not condone the act of violence to spread any message.
 Please do not mail bombs to people.

 For those not aware, Theodore Kaczynski was a UC Berkeley professor who was well known for his anarchist takes on technology.
 He mailed homemade bombs to famous technologists from a remote life in the woods, with the hope to bring to attention his manifesto.